terminusdb-labs/terminusdb-heroku/README.md

 # Deploy TerminusDB to Heroku

-Click this button, and follow instructions there, it will ask you for an app name, this neeeds to be a lowercase word without spaces, you will also need to set the root password, and repeat the app name.
+Click this button, and follow instructions there, it will ask you for an app name, this needs to be a lowercase word without spaces, you will also need to set the root password, and repeat the app name.

 The reason you need to repeat the app name is that TerminusDB needs to know the